History of Giannis Antetokounmpo in Timeline

 May 9, 2013: Issued Greek citizenship

-July 2013: Debut with Greek Under-20 National Team
+July 2013: Debut with Greek Under-20 national team

-July 30, 2013: Signed rookie contract with Milwaukee Bucks
+July 30, 2013: Signed rookie contract with the Bucks

 In 2013, Giannis Antetokounmpo entered the NBA draft and was selected 15th overall by the Milwaukee Bucks.

-February 6, 2015: Career high in points and rebounds
+February 6, 2015: Career-High Points and Rebounds

 On February 6, 2015, Giannis Antetokounmpo recorded a then career-high 27 points and 15 rebounds in a game against the Houston Rockets.